Transform’s technology provides dedicated on-site acetylene and hydrogen production with zero CO2e generated in the process—a first in the industry

 Watch the webinar here>> Carbon Negative Hydrogen Production

-We use methane as a feedstock because it's abundant, inexpensive, and our process offers a pathway for its use without more GHGs.
+Methane is the base feedstock because it's abundant, inexpensive, and our process offers a pathway for its use without more GHGs generated

-Transform Materials' technology uses methane without combustion, instead energizing this gas to create a plasma within which the atoms of the methane can be scrambled to form other useful chemicals, in particular, acetylene and hydrogen.
-In addition, by using methane as a feedstock, Transform Materials' technology puts this cost-effective resource to good use, forming chemical end-products while preventing its entry into the atmosphere.
+Transform’s technology uses methane without combustion, instead energizing this gas to create a plasma within which the atoms of the methane can be scrambled to form useful products, acetylene and hydrogen.
+In addition, by using methane as a feedstock, Transform’s technology puts this cost-effective resource to good use, forming chemical end-products while preventing its entry into the atmosphere.

 less electricity than